 - There are scenarios where a minor variant might reflect the sound more accurately, for example, “pen” is incorrectly translated as पेन, a more phonetically accurate one will be प्हेन where “ह्” is reflecting the air puffs at the beginning.

 - The reverse happens where the silent “h” sounds are transliterated creating sounds that shouldn’t exist.
 For example, the word “ghost” is incorrectly translated as घोस्ट (600,000 search results) while it is pronounced गोस्ट (80,000 search results).
 The घ sound is non-existent in English.
 This mistake probably happens because the Hindi words containing घ, for example, मेघा are transliterated to gh.
 A similar mistake happens in the word “Thai” that’s incorrectly translated as थाई instead of टाई or more accurately ठाई.
-Do note that since ठ should be pronounced like ल without doing a retroflex (tongue-curl).
+Also, note that ठ should be pronounced like ल without doing a retroflex (tongue-curl).

 - A more subtle example is when the same word has different pronunciations, for example, record as a verb in “recording” and record as a noun in “for the record” is pronounced differently.
 First is pronounced ऱिकौर्ड while the second one is pronounced ऱेकर्ड.

 - One of the worst examples of this mistake is the Spanish word junta that referring to a military regime.
 It is pronounced “hoonta”.
 Even major newspapers incorrectly transliterate it to जुंटा (130,000 search results) instead of slightly more correct हुंटा (450 search results) and correct हूंटा (0 meaningful search results!!!).
 Ask yourself, why should it be called जुंटा except for the fact that it looks like an English word and someone decided to treat its English spelling as the proof of its pronunciation!
 A similar example is the Italian word pizza, the world’s most popular dish, that’s pronounced पीत्ज़ा (2000 search results) but is most commonly written as पिज्जा (3 Million search results).
 Even more accurate प्हीत्ज़ा word has no search results.
 Why should English spelling dictate the Hindi spelling of an Italian word?

 Lack of syllable stressing